Nanasaki-Ai/FR-AGCN/README.md

 # Abstract
 In this work, we propose the novel forward-reverse adaptive graph convolutional networks (FR-AGCN) for skeleton-based action recognition.
 The sequences of joints and bones, as well as their reverse information, are modeled in the multi-stream networks at the same time.
 By extracting the features of forward and reverse deep information and performing multi-stream fusion, this strategy can significantly improve the recognition accuracy.

 This paper has been submitted to **Neurocomputing**.
-This work has been carefully revised based on the professional comments of the editors and reviewers, and is in the second review.
+This work has been carefully revised based on the professional comments of the editors and reviewers.

+State

+Sep 3, 2021 submitted to journal
+Sep 5, 2021 required reviews conpleted
+Oct 6, 2021 revise and reconsider
+Oct 25, 2021 revision submitted to journall
+Oct 29, 2021 under review
+Dec 02, 2021 required reviews conpleted
+Dec 03, 2021 decision in process
+Dec 07, 2021 accept with minor revision

 # Environment